chrisgrieser/nvim-scissors/README.md

 ```

 The popup intelligently adapts to changes in the prefix area.
 Each new line
-represents one prefix, and creating or removing lines thus changes the number
+represents one prefix, and creating or removing lines thus changes
-of prefixes.
+the number of prefixes. ("Prefix" is how trigger words are referred to in the
+VSCode format.)

 <img alt="Showcase prefix change" width=70% src="https://github.com/chrisgrieser/nvim-scissors/assets/73286100/d54f96c2-6751-46e9-9185-77b63eb2664a">

+> [!NOTE]
+> This plugin is only for editing and creating snippets.
+> It does not *expand* snippets, which is
+> done by snippet engines like [LuaSnip](https://github.com/L3MON4D3/LuaSnip).

 ## Configuration